Toothy squirrel saved when Alberta rancher trims its tusks | CBC News

 'He looks just fine'

-After watching some instructional videos on YouTube, Talbot — who has spent years tending to sick livestock on her farm — swaddled the surprisingly co-operative squirrel in a blanket, covered his eyes and got to work with razor-sharp wire cutters.
+After watching some instructional videos on YouTube, Talbott — who has spent years tending to sick livestock on her farm — swaddled the surprisingly co-operative squirrel in a blanket, covered his eyes and got to work with razor-sharp wire cutters.

-Squirrels have no feeling in their teeth and even after she had finished trimming, the squirrel was in "no hurry to get away," Talbot said.
+Squirrels have no feeling in their teeth and even after she had finished trimming, the squirrel was in "no hurry to get away," Talbott said.

 After a short rest, Bucky was back in the yard, enjoying his new smile.

-"I put him back in the tree and he was so happy," Talbot said.
+"I put him back in the tree and he was so happy," Talbott said.
 "He rubbed his little cheeks all on the bark like he couldn't believe that tusk was gone.

 "And when I saw him this morning.
 He was chattering away at me and he looks just fine."

-Talbot said she will keep an eye on Bucky to make sure he doesn't get too toothy again.
+Talbott said she will keep an eye on Bucky to make sure he doesn't get too toothy again.

 If he does, she won't hesitate to give him another trim with the wire cutters.
 She hopes others will be inspired to help animals in need.

-"I really feel a deep connection to animals, and they always seem to come to me when they need help," Talbot said.
+"I really feel a deep connection to animals, and they always seem to come to me when they need help," Talbott said.

-"I'm always happy to help them, and I think if we all did a little, it would end up being a lot."